 The jaguar is the largest cat in the Americas.

-As a top-level carnivore, the big cat helps maintain a diversity of species by regulating prey numbers and competing with other, smaller carnivores.
-Jaguars are also important in human culture, frequently playing a central role in stories, songs and prayers of indigenous people.
+As a top-level carnivore, this big cat helps maintain ecological balance by regulating prey numbers and competing with other, smaller carnivores.
+Jaguars are also important in human culture, frequently playing a central role in stories, songs and prayers of Indigenous people.

 At the international level, Defenders is advocating for international policy measures that will enforce the international ban on the trade of jaguars and jaguar parts and products.
 Defenders provides ongoing support for Latin American countries to fight the illegal trade and is a sponsor of the first range states jaguar workshop in Bolivia in 2019.